 The Better Care Fund was announced in June 2013 to drive the transformation of local services to ensure that people receive better and more integrated care and support.
 The Council has entered into a pooled budget arrangement with Hull CCG under a Section 75 Agreement to deliver Better Care.
-The Council's contribution to the pooled budget in 2019/20, including monies made available to the Council by the Government through the Improved Better Care Fund, was £23.7m, which includes £2.5m for capital equipment; a further £1.1m of capital resources was carried forward on the pooled budget from 2018/19 by the Council.
-The amount allocated to the Council from the fund (including the carry forwards) was £28.2m, of which £27.2m was spent in the year.
-The unspent balance, all of which relates to capital resources, will be carried forward to support the Better Care programme in 2020/21.
+The Council's contribution to the pooled budget in 2021/22, including monies made available to the Council by the Government through the Improved Better Care Fund, was £24.5m, which includes £2.9m for capital equipment; a further £1.8m of capital resources was carried forward on the pooled budget from 2020/21 by the Council.
+The amount allocated to the Council from the fund (including the carry forwards) was £29.8m, of which £27.7m was spent in the year.
+The unspent balance, all of which relates to capital resources, will be carried forward to support the Better Care programme in 2022/23.

 Total Better Care Funding - allocations to the pooled budget £'000

-Hull City Council 23,691
+Hull City Council 24,483

-Hull CCG 25,164
+Hull CCG 26,471

-Carried forward from 2018/19
+Carried forward from 2020/21

-- capital (HCC) 1,072
+- capital (HCC) 1,783

 - revenue (HCC) -

-Total allocations to the pooled budget in 2019/20 49,927
+Total allocations to the pooled budget in 2021/22 52,737

 Funding allocated from the pooled budget £'000

-Hull City Council 27,131
+Hull City Council 28,025

-Hull CCG 21,724
+Hull CCG 22,929

-Carry forwards - HCC 1,072
+Carry forwards - HCC 1,783

-Total allocations from the pooled budget in 2019/20 49,927
+Total allocations from the pooled budget in 2021/22 52,737

-Expenditure incurred in 2019/20 £'000
+Expenditure incurred in 2021/22 £'000

-Hull City Council (27,206)
+Hull City Council (27,687)

-Hull CCG (21,724)
+Hull CCG (22,929)

-Total spend in 2019/20 (48,930)
+Total spend in 2021/22 (50,616)

-Total Better Care Funding Remaining 997
+Total Better Care Funding Remaining 2,121

-Note: Use of remaining balance £',000
+Note: Use of remaining balance £'000

-Capital - slippage into 2020/21 997
+Capital - slippage into 2022/23 2,121

-997
+2,121

-The move towards joint commissioning between the Council and Hull CCG continues to develop and this is reflected in the updated Section 75 Agreement which continues to cover the alignment of a number of budgets by the two parties in addition to the Better Care Pooled Budget itself.
+The move towards joint commissioning between the Council and Hull CCG has continued to develop and this is reflected in the refreshed Section 75 Agreement between the partners which again has incorporated the alignment of a number of budgets by the two parties in addition to the Better Care Pooled Budget itself.
+With effect from 30 June 2022 Hull CCG will cease to be operational and will be replaced by the NHS Humber and North Yorkshire Integrated Care Board as part of the reorganisation of the NHS nationally.
+The Section 75 arrangements operated by the Council with Hull CCG will be continued in partnership with the new body.